-The whole process can be compiled in a risk map that illustrates corruption risks and designates possible directions of action in the public sector.
 The efficiency is very significant to the SAINT methodology.
 The whole process is carried out in a 1-day, but very carefully prepared, workshop with the following modules:75

 Module 1: Analysis ->in this module, the participants analyze the main integrity risks for each vulnerable process inherent to their organisation.
 More concrete, this module includes: